TazinMorshed/TazinMorshed/README.md

 :wave:
 Hi, I am Tazin Morshed.
-Pursuing MS in CS at Concordia University
+Pursuing MS in CS at Concordia University.
+Interested in ML and Robotics